UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Decide whether to transfer or start new utility service based on your new location and available providers.

-Knowing when to transfer utilities vs. cancel and restart service depends on where you’re moving and which providers serve your new home.
-Before you pick up the phone, you need to know if you are keeping your current provider or starting a new relationship.
-Understanding the difference between transferring an account and setting up new utilities saves you time and prevents billing errors later.
+Knowing when to transfer an account versus when to cancel and restart service depends entirely on where you are moving and which providers serve your new neighborhood.
+Before you pick up the phone, you need to verify if you can keep your current utility company or if you must start a new relationship from scratch.
+Understanding the difference between transferring an active account and setting up new utilities saves you valuable time and prevents costly billing errors later on.
+We built a simple comparison table to help you understand exactly what to expect.

-Transferring applies when you move within the same service territory.
-This is common for local moves where the utility company—like the municipal water department or a regional electric monopoly—remains the same.
-When you transfer, you keep your account history, which means you typically avoid new credit checks and hefty deposit fees.
-You simply tell the provider your move-out date for the old address and the move-in date for the new one.
+Transferring applies when you move within the same exact service territory.
+This is incredibly common for local moves where the municipal water department or regional electric monopoly remains identical.
+You simply tell the provider your move-out date for the old address and the move-in date for the new one, keeping your account history intact.

-If you are moving to a new city, state, or utility jurisdiction, you generally must close your old account and open a brand new one.
-This often requires a credit check and potentially a deposit.
-However, this is also a major opportunity.
-In deregulated markets, you aren’t stuck with a single option.
-You can shop around for electricity or natural gas providers that offer better rates or renewable energy incentives.
-Treat this as a chance to audit your spending and find a plan that fits your budget.
+If you are moving to a new city or state, you generally must close your old account and open a brand new one.
+This is also a major opportunity to audit your monthly spending.
+Treat this fresh start as a chance to find an environmentally mindful choice or a plan that better fits your budget.

 Learn more about Setting Up Utilities for a New Home